OPMDG/opm-doc/probes/check_pgactivity.rst

  This service uses the status file (see \ ``--status-file``\  parameter) with PostgreSQL 9.1+.

- Perfdata returns oldest analyze per database in seconds.
+ Perfdata returns oldest "analyze" per database in seconds.
 With PostgreSQL 9.1+, the number of [auto]analyzes per database since last execution is also returned.

  Critical and Warning thresholds only accept an interval (eg. 1h30m25s)